-Marty Ross & Amber Stewart
+Marty Ross & Adrienne Brown

 - 1. Go to shed - 2.
 Get fanny pack labeled McCallister gate from shed (unlock #2200) - 3.
-Lock gates with zipties main entrance, UNLOCK Creekside, Community center and baseball diamond (at the corner of SFD and the main entrance).
-Leave the "Entry/Exit" gate open.

-Get fanny pack - labeled McAllister gate - from shed and lock gates with zip ties - McAllister pedestrian, driveway and kindergarten.
+Lock gates with zipties main entrance, UNLOCK Creekside - 4.
+Get fanny pack labeled McAllister gate from shed and lock gates with zip ties McAllister pedestrian, driveway and kindergarten.
 Use the extra long ties on the kindergarten driveway entrance.

-Remain at the gate and communicate to parents that all exiting will take place at SFD gate.
+Remain at the gate and communicate to parents that all entrance will take place throught the Community Center Gate and all exiting will take place at SFD gate.

-Entrance - Main Parking Lot SFD (There must be at least 2 people at each gate)
+Entrance - Community Center Gate (There must be at least 2 people at each gate)